johnlindquist/mcp-dev-server/README.md

 **Returns:** (JSON)

 Response payload for a successful restart_process call (structure mirrors start_process success).
 On failure, returns an error object with `

+## Known Limitations: Interactive Prompt Capture

+Some interactive prompts (notably from bash and python scripts) may not be captured in PTY logs, even with all known workarounds (e.g., stdbuf, script, unbuffered environment variables).
+This is due to OS-level and language-level output buffering that cannot always be bypassed from the outside.

+- **Node.js-based prompts are reliably captured.**
+- **Echo/output from all languages is reliably captured.**
+- If you need to ensure prompts are visible to the process manager, prefer Node.js-based CLIs or ensure your tool flushes output explicitly.
+- This is a fundamental limitation of PTY and buffering behavior, not a bug in the process manager.

+## Known Limitations: Node.js Readline Prompts and PTY Capture

+**Node.js readline prompts may not appear in logs or be detected as input-waiting prompts.**

+- The Node.js `readline` library sometimes writes prompts directly to the terminal device, not through the process's stdout stream.
+- In PTY-based process managers, this means the prompt may not be visible in logs or trigger prompt detection heuristics.
+- This is a well-documented limitation of Node.js readline and PTY interaction ([see Node.js issue #29589](https://github.com/nodejs/node/issues/29589)).
+- All other prompt types (bash, python, node custom CLI, etc.) are captured and detected correctly.
+- If you do not see a prompt in logs, it is almost always because the program did not actually print one (or it used an escape sequence your parser ignores).

+**Test Coverage:**
+- The integration test for Node.js readline prompt detection is included but skipped, to document this limitation and catch any future improvements in PTY or Node.js behavior.

+## Known Limitation: OSC 133 Prompt Detection on macOS

+- On macOS (bash 3.2), emitting raw OSC 133 prompt sequences (e.g., `\x1b]133;B\x07`) from the shell is not reliable.
+- Even with direct `printf` or shell prompt configuration, the expected escape sequence does not appear in the PTY buffer.
+- This is a limitation of the shell/environment, not the detection logic.
+- As a result, OSC 133-based prompt detection tests are skipped, with detailed comments in the test file.
+- Heuristic prompt detection (e.g., lines ending with `:`, `?`, etc.) is used as a fallback and is sufficient for most interactive CLI use cases.
+- If you need robust OSC 133 detection, consider running tests in a Linux environment with a newer bash or zsh shell.